 By 2014, deaths through overdose were common in states that chose the expanded Medicaid program.
-The expansion was associated in states with high opioid overdose rates.
+The expansion was associated with states with high opioid overdose rates.

 The results of a study suggest that Medicaid expansion increase access to effective therapies and medication for opioid addiction.
-This counters the notion that expanded Medicaid contributed to the opioid epidemic through the use of opioid pain relievers.
+This counters the notion that expanded Medicaid contributed to the opioid epidemic by using opioid pain relievers.

 The neediest people with opioid addiction are getting the proper diagnosis and treatment with an effective remedy from the expanded Medicaid.
-A program is a vital tool that state with opioid overdose rates has to embrace.
+A program is a vital tool that states with opioid overdose rates have to embrace.

 Evidence from West Virginia

 West Virginia is at the heart of the national opioid crisis in 2017 with a deadly overdose rate of 49.6 per 100,000 population, over thrice the national average.
-The population was burdened with heightened substance abuse disorder, most overdose victims took heroin and illicit fentanyl.
-The West Virginia menace choked the capability of health workers, police force, and the social service system and extracted considerable damage to many neighborhoods.
+The population was burdened with heightened substance abuse disorder.
+Most overdose victims took heroin and illicit fentanyl.
+The West Virginia menace choked the capability of health workers, the police force, and the social service system and extracted considerable damage to many neighborhoods.

 With high uninsurance and poverty rates, the Medicaid expansion was the right tool to address the opioid crisis in West Virginia.
 For the first time, Medicaid eligibility was provided to many adults with income below the poverty level of 138 percent.